USS New Orleans (CL-22): Service history

 Recommissioning on 15 November 1909, New Orleans returned to Asiatic duty at Yokohama on 25 April 1910.
 She cruised the Orient until returning to Bremerton, Washington, on 14 February 1912 and going into reserve.
-Again in full commission on 31 December 1913, New Orleans patrolled the west coast of Mexico during the tense spring of 1914.
-New Orleans observed the Topolobampo naval campaign in the Gulf of California during the Mexican Revolution; she was present at the Second, Third, and Fourth Battle of Topolobampo, the final naval action of the campaign.
-After the Topolobampo campaign, New Orleans trained the Washington Naval Militia through the summer of 1914, returning to Mexican waters in the fall.
+Again in full commission on 31 December 1913, New Orleans patrolled the west coast of Mexico during the tense spring of 1914, then trained the Washington Naval Militia through the summer, returning to Mexican waters in the fall.
 Upon American entry into World War I, she was overhauled at Puget Sound, and sailed for the Panama Canal and the East Coast, arriving at Hampton Roads on 27 August 1917.

 New Orleans escorted convoys from New York City to ocean rendezvous with destroyer escorts off the British Isles and the French coast until 16 January 1918, when she cleared New York for the Asiatic Station.
 She reached Yokohama from Honolulu and Panama on 13 March, cruised to China, and the Philippines, and from 17 July to 20 December 1919 was station ship at Vladivostok, Russia, supporting the Allied force in Siberia.

 After repairs at Cavite, New Orleans returned to Vladivostok to resume her service for the Allied Expeditionary Force from 20 May to 27 September 1920.
 During further cruising with the Asiatic Fleet she was redesignated CL-22 on 8 August 1921, then completed her service at Vladivostok 14 February to 17 August 1922.
 She returned to Mare Island on 23 September, decommissioned there on 16 November 1922, and was struck from the Naval Vessel Register on 13 November 1929.
 On 1 April 1925 the 4.7-inch gun No. 5 was presented to Kane County, Illinois by the U.S. government and is currently on display at the Kane County courthouse in Geneva Illinois.
 She was sold for scrapping on 11 February 1930.